portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.4_en.md

 The latest free edition of PortSIP PBX could always be found and downloaded at [PortSIP Website]([https://www.portsip.com](https://www.portsip.com/)).
 It’s available for both 64-bit Windows and Linux, but not for 32-bit version.

-The free edition of PortSIP PBX offers a maximum of 3 simultaneous calls and 10 extensions (users).
+The free edition of PortSIP PBX offers a maximum of 3 simultaneous calls and 10 extension registrations.
 If you require more simultaneous calls/extensions, please refer to [License Section](#11.9 License) for more details.

 You will get the installer after download completed.